-Few cities rival the excitement and intrigue of London, whose rich history and cosmopolitan feel ensure that it represents the perfect destination for the curious traveller.
-As such, studying in London with the UK College of Business and Computing means you have the opportunity to discover the many unforgettable sights that are as iconic and fascinating as anywhere in the world.
+Few cities rival the excitement and charm of London, with its rich history and cosmopolitan feel, it certainly is the perfect destination for the curious traveller.
+As such, studying in London with the UK College of Business and Computing (UKCBC) means you can discover the many unforgettable sights that are iconic to London.

-Whether you’re interested in the history of the city, have a penchant for contemporary culture, or simply wish to visit attractions that have shaped the nation, London offers something for everyone.
-Below, we detail just five of the most popular sightseeing attractions in the capital.
+Whether you’re interested in the history of the city, have a penchant for contemporary culture, or simply wish to visit attractions that have helped shape the nation, London offers something for everyone.
+Below, we have featured just five of the most popular sightseeing attractions that you simply must see.

-Experience a breathtaking panoramic vista of the capital from atop the renowned London Eye.
-An iconic piece of the city’s skyline, the London Eye provides an interactive means of learning more about the capital.
+Experience a breathtaking panoramic cityscape of the capital from the heights of the renowned London Eye.
+A unique piece of the city’s skyline, the London Eye provides an interactive method of learning more about the capital.
 Not only can you soak up the stunning views, you can enjoy the detailed descriptions of London’s major landmarks.

 Tower of London

-One of the most historically significant landmarks in the city, the Tower of London’s background is one of fascination and intrigue.
-As a document to the turbulent past of the nation, there are few places that exceed the grandeur of this superb building.
-Plus, be sure not to miss the resident Crown Jewels pay tribute to the enduring monarchical rule of the country over the centuries.
+One of the most historically significant landmarks in the city, the Tower of London is both beautiful and steeped in intriguing history.
+As a document to the turbulent past of the country, there are few places that exceed the grandeur of this superb building.
+Plus, be sure not to miss the resident Crown Jewels, which pay tribute to the monarchs of the nation over the centuries.

-A further symbol of the sovereign state, Buckingham Palace is the London residence of the Her Majesty the Queen and remains one of the few working royal palaces in the world.
-The magnificent and ornate State Rooms house breathtaking works of art from the Royal Collection and can be discovered on tours in the summer months, just be sure to book your tickets in advance.
+Buckingham Palace is the London residence of the Her Majesty the Queen and remains one of the few working royal palaces in the world.
+The magnificent and ornate State Rooms contain breathtaking works of art from the Royal Collection and can be fully appreciated during the summer months, just be sure to book your tickets in advance.

-For over 700 years, the coronation church since 1066 and is the final resting place of seventeen monarchs.
-It has welcomed some of history’s most renowned – and notorious – individuals.
-From royalty to statesmen, priests to poets, Westminster Abbey has been the resting place of auspicious British citizens, and has been the setting for royal coronations and royal weddings over the centuries.
+The Abbey has been the coronation church since 1066 and is the final resting place of seventeen monarchs.
+It has welcomed some of England’s most renowned – and notorious – individuals.
+From royalty to statesmen and priests to poets, Westminster Abbey has been the resting place of auspicious British citizens, and has been the setting for royal coronations and royal weddings over many centuries.